Tonia Navar: Personal life

-She was befriended with the courtesan, performer and later princess, Liane de Pougy, with whom she exhanged letters in the 1930s.
+She was befriended with the courtesan, performer and later princess, Liane de Pougy, with whom she exchanged letters in the 1930s.
 Pougy mentions her several times in her memoirs.

 Parisian society columns reported on Navar as a celebrity in 1924.
 In 1930, newspapers reported on a lawsuit that Navar had filed against a British film company which allegedly caused her to gain weight, become less attractive, and damage her voice in the course of a film production.

 Little is known of her political convictions or activities during the Second World Ward, yet a prominent advertisement in a film magazine devoted mainly to German stars suggests that she was not considered politically dangerous to the Vichy regime.